 - GENERAL PROVISIONS

-(C) the effect upon any local rule of practice; and
+(C) the effect on any local rule of practice; and

 CIVIL COVER SHEET

-A properly completed Civil Cover Sheet found HERE shall be filed at the commencement of each civil action.
+A properly completed Civil Cover Sheet HERE shall be filed at the commencement of each civil action.
 If the filing party is represented by counsel, the Civil Cover Sheet shall be completed and signed by an attorney of record in the case.
-In actions governed by Section III - AP Rules, the filing party shall "AP Docket" to the Brief Description field in Section VI of the Civil Cover Sheet.
+In actions governed by Section IV - AP Rules, the filing party shall check the box titled "AP Docket" to the Brief Description field in Section VI of the Civil Cover Sheet.
 Disputes as to the AP Docket designation shall be addressed by motion filed before an answer or other response is due.

 NOTICE OF RELATED CASES

+(a) All Cases.
 In addition to the documents specified in Fed.
 R. Civ.
 P. 5(d)(1), a deposition notice and a discovery subpoena shall not be filed.
-A party who arranges for a deposition transcript or recording or who serves discovery shall act for the court as custodian of all non-filed discovery materials.
+Unless otherwise ordered a party who arranges for a deposition transcript or recording or who serves discovery shall act for the court as custodian of all non-filed discovery materials.
 The custodian shall bring the original sealed transcript to trial.

 EXTENSION OF TIME OR CONTINUANCE